Scanning our Future

 Growing super-resilience to thrive in the decades ahead.

 The present is already so intense and demanding that most of us don’t want to consider the future.
 But surely the rapid changes and pressures we face now are likely to continue, and increase?
 Where is all this leading to?
-The overall aim of Scanning our Future is to identify ways that individuals, communities and public service providers in the UK can evolve super-resilience, a meta level of adaptation, over the next 10-15 years, to handle positively the likely future pressures.
+The overall aim of Scanning our Future is to identify ways that individuals, communities and public service providers in the UK can evolve super-resilience, a meta level of adaptation, over the next 10-15 years, to handle the likely future pressures positively.

 Initial research (our Phase 1) shows that there are many well-funded future forecasts available, and that the outlook is alarming in many ways.
 The aim of SOF is to focus on the ‘UK so what?’ of these future pressures.